 All units can be equipped with an optional hot gas bypass system that feeds discharge gas directly into the evaporator.
-Light load conditions are signaled by measurement of the ELWT temperature or percentage of RLA by the MicroTech controller depending on which Hot Gas mode is selected.
-When the RLA or EWLT drops to the setpoint, the hot gas bypass solenoid valve is energized, making hot gas bypass available for metering by the hot gas regulating valve.
+Light load conditions are signaled by measurement of the percentage of RLA by the MicroTech controller.
+When the RLA drops to the setpoint, the hot gas bypass solenoid valve is energized, making hot gas bypass available for metering by the hot gas regulating valve.
 This hot gas provides a stable refrigerant flow and keeps the chiller from short cycling under light load conditions, while also reducing surge potential on heat recovery units.

-The factory default setpoints for bringing on hot gas bypass are adjustable on Settings - Modes tab shown on "Figure 59: Settings View - Modes" on page 48.
+The factory default setpoint for bringing on hot gas bypass is 20% of RLA and is adjustable on Settings - Modes tab shown on "Figure 51: Settings View - Modes" on page 47.